Oleksandr Zinchenko (footballer)

 Zinchenko began his career at Russian Premier League team Ufa before joining Manchester City in 2016 for a fee around £1.7 million.
-A versatile player, he started his career as an attacking midfielder, but eventually converted into a left back or wing back under Pep Guardiola.
-He has since won four Premier League titles, four League Cups and an FA Cup with the club.
+He started his career as an attacking midfielder, but eventually converted into a left-back under Pep Guardiola.
+He won four Premier League titles, four EFL Cups and an FA Cup with the club.
+He moved to Arsenal in July 2022 for a fee of £30 million.

-A full Ukrainian international since 2015, Zinchenko represented his country at UEFA Euro 2020.
+A full Ukrainian international since 2015, Zinchenko represented his country at the UEFA European Championship in 2016, 2020 and 2024.

 Club career

 Early career

 Zinchenko was born in Radomyshl, Zhytomyr Oblast.
 He is a product of Youth Sporitve School Karpatiya of his native Radomyshl (with first coach Serhiy Boretskyi), FC Monolit Illichivsk and Shakhtar Donetsk, where he became the captain of the youth team.
 On 9 December 2013, he scored a goal in a 1–1 draw with Manchester United in the 2013–14 UEFA Youth League.

 He moved with his parents to Russia due to the war in Donbas.
 Shakhtar Donetsk wanted him back despite offering no playing time, but he did not return for security reasons.
 He spent between five and six months in the amateur leagues in Moscow.
 He then trained with Rubin Kazan but the club did not sign him to a contract since Zinchenko was still under contract to Shakhtar, and Rubin would risk incurring a transfer ban if they attempted to sign him.

 On 12 February 2015, he signed a contract with Ufa.
 He made his Russian Premier League debut for Ufa on 20 March 2015 in a match against FC Krasnodar.
 On 25 July 2015, he scored his first goal in a 1–2 defeat against FC Rostov.